How to Confidently Critique Nutrition Research

 How much does the course cost?

-For the first cohort intake, the course will be a special launch price of €579.
+The course is priced at either a one-time payment of €679 ot two payments of €349.
 This will be the lowest price the course will be available for.
 Subsequent cohorts will be priced at the “full” normal price.
 Students can get a discount (see details above in this FAQ).

 Do I have to attend live lectures?